awsdocs/aws-snowball-developer-guide/doc_source/manage-ec2.md

 1. Choose the **Images** tab\.
 All your images are listed\.
 You can filter the images by name, ID, or state to find a specific image\.

 1. Choose the image that you want to deregister, and choose **Deregister**\.
+![\[Image tab showing image chosen and Deregister image button at top right.\]](http://docs.aws.amazon.com/snowball/latest/developer-guide/images/opshub-image-deregister-console.png)

-1. In the confirmation dialog box, confirm the image ID and choose **Deregister image**\.
+1. In the **Confirm deregister image** window, confirm the image ID and choose **Deregister image**\.
 When deregistering is successful, the image is removed from the list of images\.
+![\[Confirm deregister image window showing image name and Deregister image button.\]](http://docs.aws.amazon.com/snowball/latest/developer-guide/images/opshub-confirm-deregister-image-console.png)